Mikostis/Strapi-Air-Quality-API/README.md

 Retrieve air quality data for the Paris Zone.
 Schedule automated data updates using a CRON job every 1 minute.
-Access the most polluted date and time in Paris.
+Access the most polluted date and time in Berlin.
-Before you begin, please make sure you have obtained an API key from IQAIR, as described in the project's configuration section.

 Now, let's explore how to use the API and leverage its capabilities.